 Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

-The core Dpdl engine has the capability to run even on memory scarce devices and platforms via the included dedicated kilobyte range virtual machine.
+The core Dpdl engine has the capability to run also on memory constrained devices and platforms via a dedicated kilobyte range virtual machine.

-Dpdl is Self contained, Portable and Highly customizable via a dedicated extensible interface.
+Dpdl is Self contained, Compact, Portable and Highly customizable

 DpdlEngine stack overview

-Common IoT protocol stacks such as Bluetooth™ and CoAP (Constrained Application Protocol) are supported by default and further protocols and functions can be added as extensions.
+Common IoT protocol stacks such as Bluetooth™ and CoAP (Constrained Application Protocol) are integrated by default and third party libraries and protocols can be added as extensions.

-The included Dpdl language plug-in ‘DpdlAINerd’ (DAN) makes use of AI generative code to enable to automatically generate and embed executable code and content or data by natural language descriptions contained in Dpdl code.
+The included Dpdl language plug-in ‘DpdlAINerd’ (DAN) enables to make use of AI generative code to automatically generate and embed executable code and content or data by means of natural language descriptions contained inside Dpdl code.

 Dpdl can be used as: